 So I just might be one of the most famous therapy horses at Ridin’ High ever!
 Even though I have a bit of a sassy personality (I prefer to say, “spicy”) when not being ridden, I’m always a true “professional therapy pony” in the arena.
 I’ve helped literally hundreds of riders through the many years I’ve been at Ridin’ High!

 In the Fall of 2023, the staff took me to the eye specialists at UT Vet School where they discovered I’ve lost about 75% of my vision (due to suspected equine recurrent uveitis).
 You would have never guessed that, because I love my job, kept providing great therapeutic experiences, and never set a hoof wrong.
-Despite the fact I’m great at my job, the staff and board felt it would be best for me to retire with Zorro.
+Despite the fact I was great at my job, the staff and board felt it would be best for me to retire with Zorro.
 I’m hoping to keep the rest of my vision, but if not–I’ll already be familiar with my new place, can follow Zorro around, and keep living my best life!
+You can check out everything I’m doing at Long Away Acres Sanctuary.

 Help Our Horses